 If you are an MBE or WBE firm interested in working on this project, you may submit a capability statement describing your firm and the work that your firm would like to perform.
 Upon receipt of this statement, your firm will be added to a list of potential MWBE subcontractors, to be shared for consideration with the contract awardee.
-Interested firms should send capability statements to mwbe@ura.org no later than Monday, December 2, 2019.
+Interested firms should send capability statements to mwbe@ura.org no later than Friday, March 27, 2020 at 5:00 P.M.
+ET.
 Capability statements must be within the scope of work related to this project and clearly identify the limited scope.